solo-io/gloo/docs/content/guides/traffic_management/request_processing/transformations/enrich_access_logs/_index.md

             systemTime: '%START_TIME%'
             # Unique tracking ID
             requestId: '%REQ(X-REQUEST-ID)%'
-            # The 'pod' dynamic metadata entry that is set by the Gloo transformation filter
+            # The 'pod' dynamic metadata entry that is set by the Gloo Edge transformation filter
             pod_name: '%DYNAMIC_METADATA(io.solo.transformation:pod_name)%'
-            # The 'error' dynamic metadata entry that is set by the Gloo transformation filter
+            # The 'error' dynamic metadata entry that is set by the Gloo Edge transformation filter
             endpoint_url: '%DYNAMIC_METADATA(io.solo.transformation:endpoint_url)%'
           path: /dev/stdout
 {{< /highlight >}}

-This relies on the `pod_name` and `endpoint_url` dynamic metadata entries having being added to the HTTP stream by Gloo's transformation filter.
+This relies on the `pod_name` and `endpoint_url` dynamic metadata entries having being added to the HTTP stream by Gloo Edge's transformation filter.

 #### Update Virtual Service
 For the above dynamic metadata to be available, we need to update our Virtual Service definition.
 Specifically, we need to add a transformation that extracts the value of the `POD_NAME` environment variable and the value of the `url` response attribute and uses them to populate the corresponding metadata attributes.